airsonic/airsonic-docs/install.md

 It is recommended to also read them after this document but before actually running Libresonic.
 To list some of the important ones:

-  * [PROXY](PROXY.md) - Recommended if you plan on exposing Libresonic to the internet
+  * [PROXY](proxy.md) - Recommended if you plan on exposing Libresonic to the internet.
-  * [CONFIGURATION](CONFIGURATION.md) - Documents some startup configurations that cannot be changed in the Libresonic Settings Page
+  * [CONFIGURATION](configure.md) - Documents some startup configurations that cannot be changed in the Libresonic Settings Page.
-  * [DATABASE](DATABASE.md) - Provides guidance on using a database other than HSQL 1.8.
+  * [DATABASE](database.md) - Provides guidance on using a database other than HSQL 1.8.
 Strongly recommended for long term / heavy use.
-  * [MIGRATE](MIGRATE.md) - Documents upgrading from an old Subsonic installation
+  * [MIGRATE](migrate.md) - Documents upgrading from an old Subsonic installation.
-  * [TRANSCODE](TRANSCODE.md) - Mandatory setup if you want Libresonic to convert between formats on the fly
+  * [TRANSCODE](transcode.md) - Mandatory setup if you want Libresonic to convert between formats on the fly.
+  * [LOGGING](LOGGING.md) - Explains how to manage Libresonic logs.

 ## Installing From Pre-Compiled Package